-The GPS 12XI's heading information can be displayed referencing magnetic north (automatic or userdefined), true north, or calculated grid headings.
+The GPS 48's heading information can be displayed referencing magnetic north (automatic or user-defined), true north, or calculated grid headings.
 The default setting is automatic magnetic north, which is suitable for most applications.
+The heading units can be configured to display in degrees or mils.